Coronavirus: Banks agree mortgage breaks and repossession deferrals amid Covid-19

 There has been no clear guidance to date, other than the ECB saying last Thursday that supervisors have “sufficient flexibility to adjust to bank-specific circumstances”.
 The European Banking Authority said that it was “crucial” that banks correctly classify “any deterioration of asset quality” accurately and in a timely manner.

-Accounting rules introduced in 2018, in the wake of the financial crisis, force banks to set aside provisions on their balance sheets for expected losses in the future, rather than the old method of only taking bad-loan charges when loans have actually turned sour.
+Accounting rules introduced in the wake of the financial crisis force banks to set aside provisions on their balance sheets for expected losses in the future, rather than the old method of only taking bad-loan charges when loans have actually turned sour.
 Banks are expected to meet with Central Bank officials on Thursday.